Creature types

 BREED

-Large, 10XP You are double your starting size (100-120 lbs.)
+Large, 10XP Double your starting size (100-120 lbs.)
 Your jaws deal d4+2 P.

 Digger, 5XP Gain Entrenching 4.
 Your paws count as a shovel.

-Bloodhound Olfaction, 10XP You automatically sense a complete olfactory image of every creature and object that has recently passed through the nearby area, upon entering it, regardless of age.
+Bloodhound Olfaction, 10XP You automatically sense a complete olfactory image of every creature and object that has recently passed through the nearby area upon entering it regardless of age.
 Scents over a week old may still evade you.

 Antibacterial Drool, 5X Normal wounds licked by you don’t become infected.